Skip to content

 • async get_stats() -> dict

-• Get statistics about monitored processes
+• Get statistics about monitored processes and the watchdog loop state

 Context Manager Support

-async with ProcessWatchdog(config) as watchdog:
+async with ProcessWatchdog(registry, dispatcher, config) as watchdog:

 Usage Examples